War3Evo/War3Source-EVO/README.md

 THIS IS A FULL INSTALL OF STEAM SERVER, SOURCEMOD, METAMOD, and War3Source-EVO!

+DO NOT USE THIS TO UPDATE.
+It will over write your cfg files.
+I'm working on a update script.

 * CSS ./installcss.sh
 * CSGO ./installcsgo.sh
 * TF2 ./installtf2.sh